Earth Notes: Domestic Dynamic Demand Ideas (Video)

 Thanks to AW for helping me bat this idea about in email!

 2014/11/03: why not have your ADSL or cable modem take itself off the grid at peak times (or when grid frequency drops)?
 Typically a small always-on load, a modest internal battery would give them the option of coming off the grid for a little while at peak time, and surviving brief mains drop-outs too.
 The device clearly has easy connectivity to monitor when the grid needs extra help, and even to warn other devices in the home over the home/office network.
 20 million UK home routers at ~10W each would be 200MW of virtual power station.
-There might be ~30p (£0.30) of annual income per device from National Grid via demand-side aggregators to cover typically 6--7h of frequency response (FCDM) per year for a maximum of 30 minutes at a time, so a device good for three or more years might have £1 to cover a ~5Wh rechargeable battery, and/or might be able to go into a slightly power-reduced mode to reduce demand.
+There might be ~30p (£0.30) income per device per year from National Grid via demand-side aggregators to cover typically 6--7h of frequency response (FCDM) per year for a maximum of 30 minutes at a time, so a device good for three or more years might have £1 to cover a ~5Wh rechargeable battery, and/or might be able to go into a slightly power-reduced mode to reduce demand.
 Alternatively just being able to cut power demand by 10% might be worth a few pence per year at current prices.
 Retail NiMH is ~£1/Wh.

 *By fun I mean being kind to the electricity grid.